ongov/Digital-Service-Standard/README.md

 * already use the service or would use it
 * have the lowest level of digital skills, confidence and access
-* currently seek assisted digital support from others (like friends and family, colleagues, companies or charities)
+* currently seek assisted digital support from others (for example, friends and family, colleagues, companies or charities)

 Respond to user research by: